Rajamanikyam

-Rajamanikyam is a 2005 Indian Malayalam-language action comedy film directed by Anwar Rasheed and written by T. A. Shahid.
-It stars Mammootty in the title role along with Rahman, Manoj K Jayan, Cochin Haneefa, Ranjith, Salim Kumar, Sai Kumar, Bheeman Raghu, Sindhu Menon, and Padmapriya in supporting roles.
+Rajamanikyam is a 2005 Indian Malayalam-language masala film directed by Anwar Rasheed in his directoral debut and written by T. A. Shahid.
+It stars Mammootty as the titular businessman, along with Rahman, Manoj K Jayan, Ranjith, Salim Kumar, Sai Kumar, Bheeman Raghu, Sindhu Menon, Padmapriya and Cochin Haneefa in supporting roles.
 The music is composed by Alex Paul.

-It tells the story of Rajamanikyam aka Bellary Raja (Mammootty), a Karnataka based illiterate business tycoon who tries to unite his warring siblings.
-The film was remade in Kannada as Bellary Naga (2009) with Vishnuvardhan in lead and in Bengali as Rajkumar with Prosenjit Chatterjee in the lead.
-Rajamanikyam was the highest grossing Malayalam movie until 2008.
-The film was released on November 1 during Deepawali.
-The film was dubbed and released in Tamil with same name in 2007.
+It tells the story of Rajamanikyam aka Bellary Raja (Mammootty), a Karnataka-based buffalo businessman who tries to unite his warring siblings.

+The film was released on 1 November during Diwali, and was dubbed and released in Tamil with the same name in 2007.
+It was the highest grossing Malayalam movie in 2005.

+The film was remade in Kannada in 2009 as Bellary Naga.